absabry/instragram/README.md

 #### User view

 You have a query form, where you can search for instagramers you want with your criteria.
-You have also query the database by using some pre-defined queries we made for you!
+You also can query the database by using some pre-defined queries we made for you!
 ![alt tag](https://github.com/absabry/instragram/blob/master/images/results%20of%20users.PNG)

 You have several options, you just have to choose one of them.